Prof. Krzysztof Santarek, PhD, DSc (Eng.)

 Paulina Latko-Durałek, PhD (Eng.)

-Paulina Latko-Durałek has been cooperating with Technology Partners since 2011 as an expert in FP7 and H2020 research projects dealing with CNT-doped thermoplastic polymers.
+Paulina Latko-Durałek has been cooperating with Technology Partners for 8 years as an expert in FP7 and H2020 research projects dealing with CNT-doped thermoplastic polymers.

 Key competencies: knowledge on polymer materials; application of research techniques; presentation skills